SasmikaYapa/DataSquad_Gov.lk/README.md

 ---

-## 🚀 Live Demo

-This prototype is a self-contained index.html file.
+This prototype is consist homecentral.html and newpage.html file.
 To run it:

 1.  **Download the homecentral.html and newpage.html file.**
 2.  *Open it directly in any modern web browser* (like Chrome, Firefox, or Edge).